 To realise our vision, we will refurbish the whole building, add a new room between the church and The Cornerstone and repair our roof.
-This will include all the items below, with the first three in Phase 1.
+This will include all the items below, with the first four in Phase 1.

 - Replacing the fixed pews with stackable chairs and laying a stone floor with underfloor heating to open up a large flexible space, with redecorated pillars.